AndreiBadescu/smart-quiz/README.md

 # SmartQuiz
-A quizz app for facebook messenger.
+A quizz app created only by using html5, css3 and javascript.